kfl/adventofcode_2024/notes.md

 efficient, is to generate a correct adder, and then compare it with the given adder to find the errors.

+**Solved part 2 on December 29, 2024:** Generate a visualisation of the graph, try to colour suspicious, and fix the graph by hand.
+Not fun.

 Day 25: Code Chronicle
 ----------------------